Late-night dating in Singapore

 25. The Quaich Bar

 The Quaich Bar was the first to bring premium whisky to the Singapore populace back in 2006.
-It is quaint and small but boasts a sizeable whisky selection, most of which are of Scottish descent.
+It is quaint and small but boasts a sizeable selection of more than 500 whiskeys, most of which are of Scottish descent.

 26. Fine Spirits by La Maison du Whisky

-Helming the title of being the largest single retailer of whisky in Singapore, the astounding selection here will make your jaw drop – their bar has more than 100 Scotch whiskies by the glass and other rare international whiskies.
-Their retail shop has over 700 different whiskies, spirits, grappas and specialist alcohols from all over the world.
+The astounding selection here will make your jaw drop – their bar has more than 100 Scotch whiskies by the glass and other rare international whiskies.
+Their retail shop has over hundreds of different whiskies, spirits, grappas and specialist alcohols from all over the world.

 Don’t be shy and ask for recommendations from the well-trained staff.
 Regulars of Fine Spirits can vouch for their competence in the alcohol department.
 They make mean cocktails, too!